codebuzzco/todo/README.md

 # Todo

-A simple react todo app with a fresh user interface.
+A simple react to do app with a fresh user interface.

 ### Dependencies